 Those are the basic requirements in order for you to be eligible for medical expenses covered under OHIP.
 OHIP's focus is on medicine so the dentist you go to is not covered.

 Understanding OHIP isn't all that hard really.
 The Canadian government provides Canadian citizens with a wide range of medical coverage and health treatments free of charge.
 Each province has their own health plan that ensures you get the services you need.

 Not everything is covered but for the most part any medical expense you need covered, be it surgery or x-rays, is paid for by the government.
 Canada's health plan coverage is one of the many attractive features it provides its citizens.
 You always hear about Americans complaining about HMO prices but you never get that from Canadians because of how awesome the health plan is here.

-Medical coverage is usually provided for anything that is necessary such as an appendectomy but won't cover procedures not needed such as cosmetic surgery or teeth whitening.
+Medical coverage is usually provided for anything that is necessary such as an appendectomy but won't cover procedures not needed such as cosmetic surgery or private nursing care.
 For instance if you want to get some rhinoplasty done the government won't cover the procedure if it's for cosmetic purposes only but will perhaps cover part of the costs if it's done to fix a breathing problem.

 Coverage for certain procedures depends on if it's necessary for your health.
 OHIP will cover something like hyperbaric therapy if it's an emergency situation and prescribed by a doctor.

 If you aren't sure if something is or isn't covered by OHIP such as chiropractor visits or certain pain medication you should contact your local OHIP office and ask.